vic-ma/website/content/posts/2025-08-28-failed-optimization/index.md

 ## Not so obvious?

-Well, I made the change and...well...it's not really optimal.
-See, we have some profiling code that measures how long each frame takes to render.
-The output looks like something like this:
+Well, I made the change, and...it's actually slower.

+We have some profiling code that measures how long each frame takes to render.
+The output looks like this:
 ```
 update_all():
     Average time (13.621 ms)